shaloo/docs.arcana/docs/quick-start/ca-quick-start.md

 {% include "./text-snippets/quick-start-int-casdk.md" %}

-## 3. Use Chain Abstraction
+## 3. Set up Chain Abstraction

-[[concept-allowances|Allowances]] are required to enable unified balance in the wallet.
+Web3 app developers must add code to allow the users to set up [[concept-allowances|allowances]].
+These allowances let users spend the unified balance on any chain if there are sufficient funds on the source chains.

-Use the following UI Hooks for allowance and intent setup in the dApp:
+Use `setOnAllowanceHook` UI Hook to set up allowance:

 ```js
 ca.setOnAllowanceHook(async ({ allow, deny, sources }) => {